youness-elbrag/Skull-Striping/README.md

         ```

     * Virtualization  dataset Brast2020;

-    to vitualize few samples from the data you need to run this command
+        -  vitualize few samples from the data you need to run this command

         the Options to plot the corrected with oring img
         type_plot{option 1 = Anat ,option 2 = epi ,option= img }

             ```python
             python virtaulizer.py --corrected_samples --type_plot option
             ```
         - for rendering the images in 3D or 2d slices you will need to run

             ```python
                 python virtaulizer.py --v2Drender && echo
                 this will render images in 2D "
             ```
         - this commaned may takes will depends on the GPU perfomence you have

             ```python
             python virtualizer.py --v3Drender
             ```